-Kiana (b.1988) grew up in Tehran, Iran and migrated to Toronto while she was still a teenager.
-Faced with the challenges of adapting to a new environment, she took up photography as a way of bridging the gap in language and culture.
-After an incident in her personal life, while still in university, she packed her life in a backpack and started a nomad life to search for a place that could be called home.
+Kiana grew up in Tehran, Iran and migrated to Toronto as a teenager.
+Photography provided a way to bridge the challenging gap in language and culture as she adapted to her new environment.
+Midway through university, she packed her life in a backpack and started a nomadic search for a place that could be called home.
 Looking back to her childhood roots, many of Kiana’s long term projects focus remains on stories that illuminates her background.
-Her self-initiated and self-funded projects often explore complex topics such as migration, adolescence and sexuality.
-She is currently working on a long-term multi-phase project documenting the lives of youth and their culture in societies dealing with oppression or conflict.
+These self-funded series often explore complex topics such as migration, adolescence and sexuality.
+Currently, she is working on a multi-phase project documenting the lives of youth and their culture in societies dealing with oppression or conflict.

-Kiana was an IAAB fellow in 2011 and completed a CIS artist residency at MIT University in the following year, 2012.
-In 2014, she was named as one of the emerging photographers by PDN 30 Under 30.
+In 2011, Kiana was an IAAB fellow, the following year she completed a CIS artist residency at MIT University.
+In 2014, PDN included her on the 30 Under 30 list.
 In 2016, she was selected for IWMF fellowship to report on her proposed story in Rwanda and DRC.
 Kiana is a TED fellow and her work has appeared in Le Monde, Der Spiegel, Washington Post, Sunday Times Magazine, Monocle Magazine, Aljazeera America and CBC, among others.
 Kiana is a regular contributor to Everyday Project from Middle East and Asia.
 Follow her on Instagram (@kianahayeri) where she shares bits and pieces of daily life as she roams, explores and tells stories.

-She is currently based out of Kabul, Afghanistan, covering the region.
+She is loosely based in between Afghanistan and Iran, covering the region.